khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Body

 The accordion body should stand out from the rest of the page and be directly linked to the header.
+Visual signifier for more option of the same type.

 #### Interaction

-Users should be able to expand and collapse the body by clicking a single area that contains the accordion header and icon.
+Users should be able to expand and collapse the body by clicking or taping a single area that contains the accordion header and icon.
+In the case of a page layout built around several accordions following each other, changing one accordion state does not reflect on the other, each accordions would need to be expanded/collapsed individually by users.

 ## Demo